BillMills/nodeuinoSensorArray/README.md

     node nodeSerial.js

 And your web server should be live and online!
 Open a web browser and go to

+    localhost:8080

+and you can see a visualization of all the data you've logged to date, thanks to the tremendous [dygraphs](http://dygraphs.com/) package (note this requires the file index.html to be in the same directory as nodeSerial.js and all the log files, but this will be correct by default if you didn't move stuff around).

+For the web-development savvy, also check out

     localhost:8000/?callback=testFunction

-And you should see the voltages being read by your Arduino's analog inputs, packed in a JSONP object - if you're not familiar with JSONP, it's just a convenient standard for passing information around between websites.
+And you should see the voltages being read by your Arduino's analog inputs, packed in a JSONP object, in case you want to fetch what's happening now across domains.

+Also, in the same directory as nodeSerial.js, you should now see some files called analog0.txt, analog1.txt, ... , analog5.txt; these files contain data logs of everything that's been recored on your six analog inputs, with timestamps for posterity.

 Voila!
-You are successfully posting real measurements to the Internet, from where you can use that information to build any sort of monitoring system you like.
+You are successfully posting real measurements to the Internet, from where you can use that information to build any sort of monitoring system you like, and automatically digitally logging data from your experiment with a cheap piece of electronics you built yourself!

 #### Options

-The node web server has a few things that you can tweak if you like:
+The node web server nodeSerial.js  and visualization page index.html have a few things that you can tweak if you like:

 -The channel names can be customized to reflect whatever you've plugged into each of your analog inputs.
 Look for the lines that look like: